 Author: J.R.R.
 Tolkien

 I’ve done a bit of research, and I’ve encountered the view that this is a subpar edition of Tolkien’s work, containing typographical and spelling errors that sometimes undermine the original meaning of entire sentences.
 Nevertheless, I shall read it and give you my thoughts afterward.

 J.K.
-Rowling, Harry Potter and the Prisoner of Azkaban (Dumbledore)
+Rowling, Harry Potter and the Deathly Hallows (Dumbledore)

 Sorry I haven’t been updating as much, folks.
 I’ve just been so busy.
 Good news, though; I should be back on track with The Hobbit in just a few days!

 "Differences of habit and language are nothing at all if our aims are identical and our hearts are open."